florenceloi/hackbright-project/README.md

 ## <a name="data"></a>Data Sources
 The **[Yelp Challenge Dataset](https://www.yelp.com/dataset_challenge)** contains 2.2 million full-length reviews for 77,000 businesses.
 From this dataset, I was able to extract a list of 300+ dog-friendly restaurants from 30+ cities and their respective reviews (46,000+ total).
 Then, Yelp API calls were used to gather additional restaurant information.

 As a dog-lover who lives in San Francisco, I was disappointed to see that San Francisco was included in Yelp's Challenge Dataset so I hardcoded a list of its dog-friendly restaurants in [restaurants.txt](data/restaurants.txt).
-As above, Yelp API calls were used to get more restaurant information.
+As with the Dataset restaurants, Yelp API calls were used to get more information about San Francisco restaurants.

+#### <a name="classification"></a>Classification
+I generate two different scores for each restaurant to provide information regarding its dog-friendliness and food quality.
+Because reviews can describe different characteristics, each sentence in a restaurant's reviews is classified as dog-friendliness, food quality, or disregarded as neiher.

+This is done using the Naive Bayes Classifier in the Textblob wrapper for the Natural Language Toolkit (NLTK) library.
+Prior to classifying each sentence, the classifier was trained following the 80:20 rule of thumb split.
+Based on the test set, the classifier was 75% accurate.

+After each sentence is classified as describing dog-friendliness or food quality, a list of each category is generated per restaurant.

+#### <a name="sentiment-analysis"></a>Sentiment Analysis
+The Textblob wrapper includes a sentiment analyzer that was pre-trained on movie ratings.
+After two lists of sentences are generated per restaurant, sentiment analysis is performed on each sentence and then an average score for each category is computed for each restaurant.

 ## <a name="how-to-use"></a>How to Use Fetch
-#### Homepage
+#### <a name="homepage"></a>Homepage
 ![image of homepage](/static/img/homepage.png)

-#### Register for an account
+#### <a name="register"></a>Register for an account
 Upon succesful registration, the user is redirected to the homepage.

 ###### User profile